4A — Connectors

 Time: ~30 seconds.
 Requires Claude Pro, Max, Team, or Enterprise.

-6. Click Add.
-Claude.ai will redirect the user through Google sign-in once, then list the available read and publish tools in any new chat.
+Click Add.
+Claude.ai will redirect the user through Google sign-in once, then list the available read, publish, and audience tools in any new chat.
+The full MCP surface covers public reads (

 If you are on a Team or Enterprise plan, an Owner adds the connector once; members enable it from their own Connectors panel.
 For details on the Claude.ai surface, see the Claude connector notes.